Quick Facts About Asbestos in Insulation

 Types of Asbestos Insulation

-Additionally, these insulation products use more than one type of asbestos.
+These insulation products used several types of asbestos.
 The exact structure of the mineral determines its best use.
-Types of asbestos include amosite, anthophyllite, chrysotile, crocidolite, tremolite and actinolite.
+Types of asbestos include: amosite, anthophyllite, chrysotile, crocidolite, tremolite and actinolite.

 Asbestos blocks